For me some days it starts before I even open my eyes. The alarm goes off and the first thoughts breaking through sound something like this:

 I once knew a young mom who was angry with her husband.
 She told me, “He doesn’t even bring me a glass of water when I’m nursing the baby!”
 I asked her if she ever asked him for a glass of water and her answer was, “No!
 He SHOULD know to do that!
 He obviously doesn’t care about me at all!”

 Do you see how quickly “should” caused that situation to go downhill?

-As we set goals for the coming year, let’s ask God to show us a better way to live.
+As we set goals for the days and years ahead, let’s ask God to show us a better way to live.

 Not trying to do everything we think we should be doing.
 But listening for His invitation.
 Watching for opportunities He sets before us.
 And stepping into each day with more peace and greater joy as we trust God to guide us toward the things that matter most.